top of page

 Le Havre

-I waited till the end to visit the port city of Le Havre just so I had a better judgment of time in case I needed to get back on the ship quickly.
+I waited till the end of my day to visit the port city of Le Havre just so I had a better judgment of time in case I needed to get back on the ship quickly.
 Once there I knew we had plenty of time to explore this wonderful city.
+The Le Havre port of call is a bustling city.

 Viator

-I truly loved how I spent my day in La Havre, but if you would like an option to see Omaha Beach and American Cemetery, without having to drive like I did, click on Private tour of Normandy.
+I truly loved how I spent my day driving from Le Havre to Normandy, but if you would like an option to see Omaha Beach and American Cemetery, without having to drive like I did, click on Private tour of Normandy.
 When you initially look at price it is expensive, but if you put 8 people in the van it is cheaper than the cruise ship excursion and will be a better tour than just loading up on a tour bus excursion from the cruise ship.

 All in all, with my drive and stops in Caen (Bayeux Tapestry and Abbaye aux Hommes), stops at Omaha Beach and the American Cemetery.
 Plus, the drive back to Le Havre, sightseeing, and fueling up the car for the return to Enterprise.
 I was back on board the ship at 7.5 hours.
 Also, kudos to the people working at Enterprise, it's so close they just drove us over to ship when we dropped off the car.
 They were so helpful.
 We could have stayed out longer because we were in port for 10 hours that day, but that was enough exploring for me.
-Maybe next time I am in port I will go to the town of Honfleur or Rouen (Joan of Arc execution site).
+Maybe next time I am in port I will go to the town of Honfleur, Rouen (Joan of Arc execution site), or Claud Monet's Garden in Giverny France.

-I hope you have enjoyed this post, and you found it informative for your time in the port city of Le Havre, France.
-We will have to hit the road again, with the spirit of adventure in our hearts and the echoes of the past in our ears!
+I hope you have enjoyed this post, and you found it informative for your time in the port of Le Havre, France.
+This was an unforgettable experience exploring the historical area of Normandy.
+I will have to make a return trip and hit the road again, with the spirit of adventure in our hearts and the echoes of the past in our ears!
 Au revoir!!!!!

 Recent Posts